netgen-layouts/layouts-docs/upgrades/upgrade_070_080.rst

   ``nglayouts`` legacy extension.
 If you're using eZ Platform UI, policy management is available automatically.

-* Custom item types can now be added to blocks manually, instead of just being able to return them from query types.
-Make sure to implement the ``Netgen\BlockManager\Item\ItemLoaderInterface`` for your custom item type, as well as Content Browser backend, and then activate the item type in
+* Custom items can now be added to blocks manually, instead of just being able to return them from query types.
+Make sure to implement the ``Netgen\BlockManager\Item\ValueLoaderInterface`` for your custom items, as well as Content Browser backend, and then activate the value type in
   configuration:

   .. code-block:: yaml